-Ms. Robey-Phillips serves on the board of directors of the Women's Bar Association, where she is also a co-chair of the New Lawyers Committee.
-She also serves on the board of directors of the Young Lawyers Division of the Massachusetts Bar Association, where she is a co-chair of the Legislative Committee.
+Ms. Robey-Phillips serves on the board of directors and executive board of the Women's Bar Association, where she is also a co-chair of the New Lawyers Committee.
+She also served on the board of directors of the Young Lawyers Division of the Massachusetts Bar Association for four years, including a term as co-chair of the Legislative Committee.

 After law school, Ms. Robey-Phillips clerked for the Honorable Kimberly S. Budd of the Supreme Judicial Court of Massachusetts.

 During law school, Ms. Robey-Phillips served as co-editor-in-chief of the Harvard Journal of Law and Gender.